Giridhar Aramane takes over as Defence Secretary

-Giridhar Aramane, a 1988-batch Indian Administrative Service (IAS) officer of Andhra Pradesh cadre, on Tuesday assumed charge as Defence Secretary.
+New Delhi: Giridhar Aramane, a 1988-batch IAS officer of the Andhra Pradesh cadre, on Tuesday assumed charge as the new Defence Secretary.
+TNS

-He has been appointed as OSD in the Ministry of Defence on October 19.
-He succeeded Ajay Kumar as the Defence Secretary.

-Before taking charge, Aramane laid a wreath at National War Memorial here and paid homage to the fallen heroes.

 Tribune Shorts